 https://github.com/naokiiwakami/vceg

 This is a quick and straightforward approach, and you don’t have to be worried much about data resolution.
 But the program is a little complicated, and memory consuming.
 I don’t really like this approach.
-I don’t really like the approach, so I started to think about alternative approaches.
+So I started to think about alternative approaches.

-Mathematically, a exponentially decaying curve can be calculated recursively by following formula:
+Mathematically, an exponentially decaying curve can be calculated recursively by the following equation:

 V(i+1) = V(i) * k